How to Adapt to Changes and Process Big Data Sets Faster

 - Expand your database cluster to every corner of the world.
 Keep latency low and performance high to all of your users in any location.

 Compared to relational database systems, NoSQL databases can process more data in less time.
 Document Databases can take in data whole, where SQL versions have to break it down into tables.
 For each query, they have to put tables back together before serving up the results.

 In a distributed database system, this can raise complexity to red levels.
+It also means that slow queries make users wait as the database works to join the tables together.
+RavenDB has consistently proven to reduce the latency of complex queries by about 1000% when compared with relational counterparts.
 A NoSQL database that can take in all the necessary data in a document form keeps things simple, enabling you to scale out and expand your database cluster while managing complexity effectively.

 - A Schemaless database shortens your release cycle, keeping your application truly agile.

 - A NoSQL model lets you get started a lot sooner.